BIDMCDigitalPsychiatry/LAMP-platform/docs/faq.md

 ### How do I transition from mindLAMP 1 to mindLAMP 2?

 If you are using mindLAMP with a web browser like Chrome, Safari, Firefox etc. then it will automatically have updated.
 If you are using the app, simply download mindLAMP 2 from the App Store or Play Store and log in.
-See [Download the mindLAMP App](https://www.notion.so/Download-the-mindLAMP-App-3dfeac4295b941939543b8e61524d338) for more information.

 ### Do I need a wearable to collect passive data?

 HealthKit data is only available with wearables with two exceptions: step count and sleep data.
 Step count can be gathered through your mobile device, and sleep data can be gathered by downloading specific apps on iOS (napbot) and Android (sleep as android). mindLAMP requires WatchOS 7 and WearOS 2.
-Please see [Wearables](Wearables.md) for more information.

 ### What's a system administrator?